Exempt Salary Test: Everything You Need to Know

 Employees who are considered nonexempt have several protections under the FLSA.
 They have the right to one and a half times their normal pay rate for any hours worked that puts them into overtime status.
 Overtime is defined as any hours above 40 that are worked in an employee's normal work week schedule.

 If you need help understanding the exempt salary test and the differences between exempt and nonexempt employees, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.